Flutterwave/AndroidSDK/ChargeVerificationUtils.md

 # Charge Verification Utils
 This module helps you in handling charge verification when you are not using the default drop-in UI provided by Flutterwave's Android SDK.

-**Step 1.** Add the following in your root build.gradle file at the end of the `repositories` section:
+**Step 1.** Add the following to your root build. gradle file at the end of the `repositories` section:

     allprojects {
 		repositories {